osamaabdalla/ReGov/README.md

 mup setup
 mup deploy
 ```
-** Make sure you have mongodb installed in your server before the deployment process.
+** Make sure you have mongodb installed in your server before you start the deployment process.